WayfindingWizards/WayfindingApp/README.md

 ## Overview

-Wayfinder is a mobile application to assist students, faculty, and visitors in navigating MNSU's campus through an indoor positioning system supported by BLE Beacons
+The Wayfinder App is a mobile application to assist students, faculty, and visitors in navigating MNSU's campus through an indoor positioning system supported by BLE Beacons

 ## Prerequisites

 * Unity version 2021.3.22f1
 * React Native
-* Android Studio
+* Android Studio or Xcode
-* Node
+* Node.js

-## Installation
+## Android Installation

 1. Open the command line at the root of the project
 2. `npm -i`